 - Complete 72 semester hours of coursework specified in the program within a maximum of eight years excluding the time of completing the prerequisites.

 - Have a minimum cumulative GPA of not less than 2.75 for graduation.

 The maximum credits by transfer and the challenge of courses through challenge exams may not exceed 18 semester hours.
 Master of Ministry and Master of Arts in Ministry degrees from AIIAS may transfer up to 36 credits into the MDiv program.

 In order to complete the Master of Divinity program the following 72 semester hours must be completed.

 Field Evangelism and Practicum Courses

-The on-campus students do their practicum and Field Evangelism courses under a direct supervision of the professors.
+On-campus students do their practicum and Field Evangelism courses under a direct supervision of the professors.
 They are engaged in ministering to the local churches and practicing different aspects of ministry they have learned in the classroom.
 The online students do their practicum and Field Evangelism under the supervision of a Church entity with whom the Seminary and the Online Division make a specific arrangement and agreement.
 The details about implementation and evaluation of the courses are elaborated in the course outline.
-Based on the ministerial experience the requirements for the Practicum course may differ.
+Based on the student's ministerial experience the requirements for the Practicum course may differ.